AditLuthra/makrx-ecosystem-unified/INSTALLATION.md

 # environments in each backend contain dependencies.
 ```

-#### Step 8: Start Development Servers
+#### Step 8: Start development servers

 ```bash
 npm run dev
 ```

-This will start all infrastructure, frontend, and backend servers.
-No need to manually activate venvs for development: the script now does it for you.
+This will start infrastructure, frontends, and backends.
+No need to manually activate venvs for development: the scripts invoke the correct interpreters.

 ## 🔧 Platform-Specific Instructions

-### Windows Installation
+### Windows installation

-#### Prerequisites for Windows:
+#### Prerequisites for Windows

 1. **Install Node.js**: Download from [nodejs.org](https://nodejs.org/)
 2. **Install Docker Desktop**: Download from [docker.com](https://www.docker.com/products/docker-desktop)